 Solution: Consequently, the manufacturer may be required to produce individual nutrition information panels to cater for the variation in the number of servings in products of different weights/sizes.
-Permit the nutrition information panel to also include the number of servings of the food per kg (or other appropriate unit) for those packaged foods where the weight/size is variable.
-Location: Clause 17 Explanation: The heading to clause 17 and subclause 17(1) refer to claims in respect of the salt, sodium or potassium content of a food, however subclause 17(1) refers to a claim to the effect that a food is low in sodium content alone.
+Permit the nutrition information panel to also include the number of servings of the food per kg (or other appropriate unit) for those foods where the weight or volume of the food as packaged is variable.
+Location: Explanation: Clause 17 The heading to clause 17 and subclause 17(1) refer to claims in respect of the salt, sodium or potassium content of a food, however subclause 17(1) refers to a claim to the effect that a food is low in sodium content alone.
 This is confusing and should be extended to include a claim that a food is low in salt.
-Solution: Amend subclause $17(1)$ to include a claim that a food is low in salt, as well as low in sodium.
+Solution: Amend subclause 17(1) to include a claim that a food is low in salt, as well as low in sodium.